Air Force Junior Reserve Officer Training Corps

-Air Force Junior Reserve Officer Training Corps (AFJROTC) is a subdivision of the Junior Reserve Officer Training Corps (JROTC).
-JROTC is a junior military science elective class that is offered in many high schools across the United States.
-The class is the high school version of the college ROTC (Reserve Officer Training Corps).
-The Air Force division of JROTC is composed of physical training, aerospace science academic classes, and leadership skill creation.
+Air Force Junior Reserve Officers' Training Corps (AFJROTC) is an elective class offered in many high schools across the United States.
+It is the junior division of a U.S. Air Force Reserve Officers' Training Corps (ROTC) program composed of physical training, aerospace science academic classes, and leadership skill creation.
 Outside of the formal class, there are extra-curricular teams that cadets may participate in to create qualities of leadership and followership.
 Unlike the collegiate version of ROTC, upon completion of JROTC there is no military service required.
 This allows the youth of the United States to experience the military without having long-term commitments.

 Mission statement

-Develop citizens of character dedicated to serving their nation and community.
+To develop citizens of character dedicated to serving their nation and communities.

 History

 Air Force Junior Reserve Officer Training Corps was founded in 1911 in Cheyenne, Wyoming, by Army Lt.
 Edgar R. Steevers.
 He created the program with the idea in mind to create more enlightened and higher quality citizens for the United States of America as well to educate young people about the military and its functions.
 AFJROTC is found at approximately 800 high schools across the nation as of 2014 and that number continues to grow.